Last Revised: 2021-11-11

 The original capacitor from the X-500 and X-300 will be either a 200uF or 220uF, 4 volt, electrolytic cap and most likely of the reputable Nichicon brand.
 Suitable replacements are easy to get, although capacitors with a 6.3V rating are likely to be much more widely available – you can freely go to a higher voltage rating but be aware that the physical size of the cap often increases as you do so.

 I used a Nichicon USR0J221MDD 6.3V, 220uF cap, available at RS Electronics with part number 475-8719.
-I like RS because, unlike Mouser or Farnell, they don’t have a minimum order quantity, which makes small, one-off orders like this more reasonable.
-Even small orders often quality for free next-day shipping, to boot!
+I like RS because they don’t have a minimum order quantity, which makes small, one-off orders like this more reasonable, but this is not an affiliate link :-).

 The capacitor I chose is from the SR series and is 6.3mm in diameter and 7mm in length.
 This provides a good fit with plenty of room to spare.
+Other caps with the same rating will work.
 You could get away with a longer cap but I wouldn’t use one with a diameter much above 7mm as it might be a tight fit near the base.

 The usual disclaimer before you go ahead: it’s always possible that you could damage the camera (or yourself!) by attempting the repair.
-If you’re not comfortable with a soldering iron and basic electronics then you should consider sending the camera off to a repair shop (point them to this article!).
-Okay?
-Let’s get back to it…
+If you’re not comfortable with a soldering iron and basic electronics then you should consider sending the camera off to a repair shop instead (maybe point them to this article!).

 First, make sure that any film and batteries have been removed from the camera.
 I like to be certain that I’m not going to cause any issues if I accidentally short out any contacts with the soldering iron or solder wick.